Help, I have a roller!

 Don't panic!
 We've got you.
 It's all going to be okay, I promise.
 But firstly, congratulations!
 Another milestone reached for you and your sweet little one.
 They really do grow up so fast!

 Now, to get back to business, your baby can still be the little angel sleeper that they were before the rolling started!
-Since Swaddle Sleeves are not designed to be restrictive or keep your little one on their back once they know how to roll over, it's very likely that your baby might want to sleep on their sides or belly as they are transitioning out of the swaddle.
-So how does that work with the Swaddle Sleeves?
-Well, give your baby a day or two to get used to the padded sleeves first.
-Don't expect your baby to be doing backflips the first time you put it on!
-We kid, we kid.
-But we have noticed many babies enjoy sleeping on their sides with the Swaddle Sleeves, and if that's your baby, you can continue to leave the mitten cuffs open or closed according to their preference!
+Swaddle Sleeves are not designed to be restrictive and will not keep your little one on their back once they know how to roll over, nor will it prevent baby from freely moving their arms around.
+The purpose of our products is to safely provide a little bit of coziness as baby transitions out of the swaddle, thus giving babies the extra comfort they need and parents a peace of mind.
+It's very likely that your baby might want to sleep on their sides or tummy as they are transitioning out of the swaddle, which is developmentally appropriate, so please don't panic.
+So how does that work with Swaddle Sleeves?
+Give your baby a day or two to get used to having their arms out but still covered in the comfort of our sleeves.
+We have noticed many babies enjoy sleeping on their sides with Swaddle Sleeves even if they're not yet rolling over as they naturally gain more freedom when coming out of the swaddle, and if that's your baby, you can continue to leave the mitten cuffs open or closed according to their preference!
+We do recommend beginning with the mitten cuffs closed for best results, as the mittens provide natural resistance and a closed environment for the hands.
 Now, if your baby is an active roller or nearing rolling status, we recommend one of two options for sleep safety:

 1. Make sure your baby's hands are peeking out and that the mitten cuffs are open.
-Because the Swaddle Sleeves are designed to have a little bit of structure, it is important that a rolling baby has full access to a complete and full range of movement while rolling over.
+Because the Swaddle Sleeves are designed to safely offer gentle comfort, it is important that a rolling baby has full access to a complete and full range of movement while rolling over.
 Leaving the mitten cuffs open ensures that the sleeves can move freely with the baby's arm movements without any restriction by the closed mittens, thus ensuring full range of motion as baby moves back and forth from back to tummy.

 • Please note that it’s important to purchase the correct size based on your baby’s weight.
-It is not safe if your baby's hands/arms are "swimming" or "stuck" inside the Swaddle Sleeves.
+It is not safe if your baby's hands/arms are "swimming" or stuck inside any of our sleeves.
 That is not a good or safe fit.
 We do not recommend sizing up for safety reasons.
 For details on the importance of correct sizing and examples, please see "Fit Check!"

 2. If your baby still prefers the comfort of the mitten cuffs and is rolling over, you can switch over to the Mitten Sleeves (included in most Swaddle Sleeves’ products or can be purchased separately from our Add-On Sleeves Collection)!